BLOCKHOUSE BAY, WEST AUCKLAND

 Why This Blockhouse Bay Family Chose to Open Up Their Kitchen

 The kitchen is where the day actually happens.
 Cooking, homework, the after-school raid on the pantry, the cup of tea that turns into an hour.
-So when it’s boxed off behind a wall — dim, tight on bench space, short on storage — the whole house feels smaller than it is.
+So when it’s boxed off behind a wall, dim, tight on bench space and short on storage, the whole house feels smaller than it is.

 That was the problem here.
 This was a family home the homeowners had grown up in, and the kitchen had been walled off from the living and dining areas since the day it was built.
 Renovating it wasn’t a snap decision.
 There’s a lot of memory tied up in a house like that, and pulling it apart is never just a building job.